nanoframework/nf-Community-Contributions/libraries/BufferedBleSpp/README.md

 The nanoFramework project is provided as a zipped file [BufferedBleSppNanoF.zip].

-The Xamarin Forms project shared project source files are also provided.
-See the instructions below for the setup activities.
+The Xamarin Forms project is provided as a zipped file [BufferedBleSppXam.zip].

 There are two objects, both called BufferedBleSpp, one for each platform: